 The 4-stroke, single cylinder, 127cc engine compares favorably with the generator above.
 It is also a recoil starting machine.
 You get an extension cord that is to be used only for charging the battery.

 The iX2000 measures 22 inches long by 12 inches wide by 18 inches high, so it’s about the same size as the iQ2000.
 It weighs a tad under 50 pounds, so I would imagine the iQ2000 weighs about the same.

 So it might come down to the availability of the iX2000 as to whether you get this one or not.
 When it eventually is no longer available for purchase, I would go with the iQ2000 described above.
-Both are fine and very quiet machines.
+Both are very quiet machines.

 - Sportsman 1000W Inverter Generator: Small and Reliable - April 9, 2020

 - Champion Dual Fuel Inverter Generators: 2 Good Choices - April 1, 2020

 - Champion 3100 Watt Inverter Generator Review: Quiet, Reliable Power - March 22, 2020